Dominion: Prequel to the Exorcist: Reception

-David Edelstein of the magazine Slate said the film is "a good, thoughtful horror picture, and [very] close to being a very good one".
+David Edelstein of the magazine Slate said the film is "a good, thoughtful horror picture—and thiiis [sic] close to being a very good one."
 Brent Simon of IGN gave the film a score of 4 out of 10, saying: "The overall feeling Dominion gives off is one of rootless languor.
 You keep waiting for someone or something to show up and seize control of the picture, but it never really happens until the final confrontation, which feels like it might as well come from a different movie.
 It's not blood or gore that's missing, its context; Dominion is too polite and urbane to frighten".

 Director Erik Kristopher Myers, who was the first to ever review the film in 2005, wrote: "The curious thing about the Exorcist franchise is that you have three films following the same narrative thread, but none of the chapters feel as though they belong to a greater whole.
 Each one plays too differently from the previous installment, destroying any sense of genuine continuity beyond names or locations.
-Schrader’s film is the first to synthesize the elements of each one, whether intentionally or otherwise, and presents us with an Exorcist that owes as much to Friedkin as it does to Boorman and Blatty.
+Schrader's film is the first to synthesize the elements of each one, whether intentionally or otherwise, and presents us with an Exorcist that owes as much to Friedkin as it does to Boorman and Blatty.
 At the same time, it also manages to achieve its own identity while still being directly linked to The Exorcist, Exorcist II: The Heretic and The Exorcist III.
-No other film in the series has a genuine marriage to each of its partners the way that Schrader’s does".
+No other film in the series has a genuine marriage to each of its partners the way that Schrader's does".

 Home media

-The film was released on DVD October 25, 2005 by Warner Home Video and included deleted scenes, photo gallery, and an audio commentary by director Paul Schrader.
+The film was released on DVD and VHS October 25, 2005 by Warner Home Video and included deleted scenes, photo gallery, and an audio commentary by Schrader.

-On October 10, 2006, the film was released with The Exorcist, The Exorcist: The Version You've Never Seen, Exorcist II: The Heretic, The Exorcist III and Exorcist: The Beginning in a box set titled The Exorcist: The Complete Anthology.

-The film was released on Blu-ray as part of the Blu-ray version of The Exorcist: The Complete Anthology on September 23, 2014.
-It was released in a standalone Blu-ray by Sony Pictures Home Entertainment on October 13, 2020.
+On October 10, 2006, the film was released with The Exorcist (and its extended cut, The Exorcist: The Version You've Never Seen), Exorcist II: The Heretic, The Exorcist III and Exorcist: The Beginning in a box set titled The Exorcist: The Complete Anthology, with a Blu-ray version releasing on September 23, 2014.
+It was also released in a standalone Blu-ray by Sony Pictures Home Entertainment on October 13, 2020.